 The Show features better integration with Ring (owned by Amazon) security products, specifically its video doorbells.
 When your Ring doorbell rings, you can see who’s at the front door on the Show screen.
-With a Hulu subscription, you can also watch live TV on the device, and soon, you’ll also be able to make Skype calls.
+With a Hulu subscription, you can also watch live TV on the device and make Skype calls.

 Beyond that, the Show does all the things a regular Echo speaker can do, like add items to your shopping list, set timers, or tell you the square root of 52,000 (answer: 228.03508502).
 For those of you who get creeped out by devices with a screen in your homes, there’s a way to turn both the camera and speaker off for privacy.

 We got a chance to tinker with the new Show and came away impressed with the improved sound quality.
 We mean significantly improved.
 We set the new Echo Show next to the old one to conduct side-by-side testing on sound, and were blown away.
 It’s clear that Amazon bumped the sound from the good enough category to the good-enough-to-play-during-a-party category.

 We asked Alexa to play Cardi B.’s I Like It, which has a decent amount of bass.
 While our old Echo Show tends to sound a bit muffled with songs featuring bold bass, the new Show handled the task well, providing a grown-up, clear, bold, room-filling version of the song.
 We had a similar experience when we asked Alexa to take it down a notch with The Beatles’ Let it Be.
 The instrumentals and lyrics blended well.
 And if you want more oomph, you can optionally pair the Show with the new Echo Sub and other Echo speakers to double down on sound.